Fremont, California

 Fremont Unified School District (FUSD) serves about 32,995 students across 44 schools, making it one of the larger Bay Area unified districts.
 State proficiency: 69% math, 77% reading.
 PublicSchoolReview state rank: #67 of 1,907 California districts (top 5%).
 The district operates five comprehensive high schools (American, Irvington, John F. Kennedy, Mission San Jose, Washington), and the high school you are zoned for is the single biggest predictor of resale value across Fremont neighbourhoods.

 Mission San Jose High is the California flagship and the south-Fremont premium driver.
-Mission San Jose High School (consistently top 25 California per U.S. News, 90%+ AP participation, deep math and CS pipeline) is the reason south-Fremont single-family homes in Mission San Jose, Warm Springs, and the Mission Peak foothills carry a $200K to $500K premium over comparable square footage in central and north Fremont.
+Mission San Jose High School (consistently top 25 California per U.S. News, 90%+ AP participation, deep math and CS pipeline) is a primary driver of demand for south-Fremont single-family homes in Mission San Jose, Warm Springs, and the Mission Peak foothills.
+Attendance assignment is set by parcel and third-party rankings differ by school, so verify the exact assignment with the district registrar before an offer.
 Mission San Jose Elementary and Hopkins Junior High are the top-ranked feeders.
 Buyers chasing this attendance area should verify the exact attendance line with the FUSD registrar before they offer; the boundary is granular and Tri-City addresses near the edge are often misrepresented in listing descriptions.

 Typical assignment by sub-area